pieroproietti/penguins-eggs/README.md

 ## `eggs tools stat`
- The `eggs tools stat` command is used to retrieve statistics from SourceForge.
+ <p align="justify"> The `eggs tools stat` command is used to retrieve statistics from SourceForge.
 It is a command-line interface (CLI) command that can be executed with different options.
-Here is an expanded and rewritten explanation of the command:
+Here is an expanded and rewritten explanation of the command:</p>

 **USAGE**
 ```